joseph-crowley/joseph-crowley.github.io/_pages/about.md

   - /about.html
 ---

 Joe is a grad student at UCSB studying standard model processes involving heavy quarks.
-Our group studies SM and BSM physics, we aim to discover new physics using the Large Hadron Collider at [CERN](https://home.cern/)
+The [CMS group at UCSB](http://hep.ucsb.edu/people/claudio/) studies Standard Model (SM) processes and BSM physics, searching for new physics using the Large Hadron Collider at [CERN](https://home.cern/)

 A data-driven personal website
 ======
-I will be adding plots, code, data, and notes for my work to the website; lots to come.
+plots, code, data, and notes for my work will be added to the website; lots to come.

 Reflections about content I put here
 ======
 1. projects
 2. pictures
-3. philosophizing
+3. philosophy

 Hobbies
 ------